hansk112/alpha_vantage/README.md

 ```python
 ts = TimeSeries(key='YOUR_API_KEY',retries='YOUR_RETRIES')
 ```
 The library supports giving its results as json dictionaries (default), pandas dataframe (if installed) or csv, simply pass the parameter output_format='pandas' to change the format of the output for all the API calls in the given class.
-Please note that some API calls do not support the csv format (namely ```ForeignExchange, SectorPerformances and TechIndicators```) because the API endpoint does not support the format on their calls either.
+Please note that some API calls do not support the csv format (namely ```ForeignExchange and TechIndicators```) because the API endpoint does not support the format on their calls either.

 ```python
 ts = TimeSeries(key='YOUR_API_KEY',output_format='pandas')